Netflix’s Spinning Out: Is the TV Show Rooted in Reality?

 ‘Spinning Out’ might, at times, come off as a sugar-coated romantic tale that highlights the journey of a figure skating pair.
 However, as it fleshes out the relationship between the two characters, it never really holds back from showing their imperfections.
 Even when it comes to its representation of figure skating as a sport, instead of glamorizing it, the series focuses more on what happens behind the scenes.

-The series holds back from focusing too much on the sport, and instead, it shows how it affects the lives of the ones who pursue it.
-In the rink, all the skaters are expected to be perfect with their alluring movements, overall performances, and external beauty, but outside it, their lives are far from being perfect.
+The series refrains from focusing too much on the sport and instead shows how it affects the lives of those who pursue it.
+On the rink, skaters are expected to be perfect with their alluring movements, overall performances, and external beauty, but their lives are far from perfect outside of it.

 The show also sheds some light on mental illness and how it can have a huge impact on one’s relationships and ambitions.
 In the past, many films and shows have attempted to reflect on mental health conditions.
 However, quite often, this portrayal of mental illness on screen seems inaccurate and stigmatizing.
 For me, personally, the way ‘Spinning Out’ deals with all of its mental illness seemed quite accurate.
 Its portrayal of how a mother struggles to have a healthy relationship with her daughters because of her bipolar disorder felt real and even riveting at times.